amcgee/remjs/README.md

 # REMJS

-Rapid Eye Movement (REM) : A dead-simple, full-featured REST API database wrapper.
+Rapid Eye Movement (REM) : A dead-simple REST API framework.
 Now go back to sleep, you were having a good dream.

 Currently, only NeDB and a subset of MongoDB are supported backend engines.

-Current version: `0.1.3`
+Current version: `0.1.3 (alpha)`

 #Installation